flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

 ### Runing the simulation with implicit time discretization

 The implicit method FLEXI uses (Newton-GMRES) is well suited for unsteady calculations as here the initial guess for Newton's method is relatively good.
 Starting a simulation from an unphysical homogeneous state causes very poor convergence properties of Newton's method.
 Hence, it is beneficial to start the current simulation with an explicit time discretization method and than do a restart after several timesteps have been calculated.
 For the current simulation we suggest to simulate until ``tend=0.02`` with an explicit scheme and than use this state for a restart with ``eulerimplicit``.
 The CFL number can then be massively increased, e.g. to $100$.
-The following plot shows how the residuals of the different conservative variables then decreases over time.
+The following plot shows how the residuals of the different conservative variables then decrease over time.
 The residuals are the $L_2$-Norm of the spatial DG operator at a stage of the time-discretization method.
 They decrease by several orders of magnitude before reaching a plateau.
 Here, the Newton algorithm will detect that nearly no change is happening in the iterative procedure, and no iterations will be performed any more.
 A stationary solution has been reached.

 ![Residuals over time for the implicit part of the flat plate computation](tutorials/12_flatPlate/residuals.png)